 Dr. Fennema has taught undergraduate and graduate courses at Franklin University, Walden University, and Dordt College.
 For five years she taught a course in instructional strategies for the Chinese Teacher Training Center in Beijing China as a visiting professor.
-She has led multiple faculty workshops, trainings, and seminars in the areas of learning theory, learning strategies, teaching strategies, and instructional design.
-Recently she developed and led a workshop for the faculty in the College of Health and Public Administration about Tools and Tricks for Effective Communication and a session for the International Innovations in Education Forum held at Franklin University.
+She has led multiple faculty workshops, trainings, and seminars in the areas of e-learning, learning theory, learning strategies, and instructional design.

 Dr. Fennema’s predominant research interests include learning theory and the learning process, instructional strategies for online education, adult learning, and the use of media in the learning process.
 She has a passion for providing a learning environment in which students successfully learn.

 She resides with her husband in Columbus, Ohio and enjoys spending time with family, including 12 grandchildren scattered around the U.S. and reading a variety of genres.
 Dr. Fennema and her husband have enjoyed world travel and have visited a variety of countries and enjoyed the cultures in all of them.